 A successful planning should begin by defining the subject of the kit, followed by a brief overview of the Organization from different points of view:

-historical (origins, evolution),
+Historical (origins, evolution),

-strategy (projects, investments),
+Strategy (projects, investments),

-management (organizational chart, staff profile, social policy),
+Management (organizational chart, staff profile, social policy),

-and its market share (including stakeholders and Relationship with Competitors, etc.).
+Market Share (including stakeholders and Relationship with Competitors, etc.).